 Low and behold the beauty that lies before us: Sally Gap.
 This mountain pass, which lies approximately 1,650 feet above, the sea level in the Wicklow Mountains is certainly a “must-visit” scenic site when in Wicklow.

-The scenic drive which provides unspoilt birds-eye views of the natural surroundings is one not to be missed and most comfortably experienced by car.
+The scenic drive is easily one of the most beautiful places to visit in Ireland as it provides unspoilt birds-eye views of the natural surroundings.
 Top points go for its accessibility, as it both begins and ends just off the M50 – Ireland’s most popular motorway.